buildpacks/docs/content/docs/buildpack-author-guide/create-buildpack/specify-multiple-process-types.md

 weight=406
 +++

 One of the benefits of buildpacks is that they are multi-process - an image can have multiple entrypoints for each operational mode.
 Let's see how this works.
 We will extend our app to have a worker process.

-Create a file in the app directory called `worker.rb` with the following contents:
+Let's create a worker file, `ruby-sample-app/worker.rb`, with the following contents:

 ```ruby
 for i in 0..5